MatCuns/Market-Regime-Detection-with-Hidden-Markov-Models-and-Regime-Based-Portfolio-Allocation/README.md

 A regime-based allocation strategy is evaluated using historical backtesting.

-The strategy is compared to a **Buy & Hold benchmark of ACWI** and to just holding cash.
+The strategy is compared to a **Buy & Hold benchmark of the SMI** and to just holding cash.

 Performance metrics include: